Mochimochi07/Go_BMOapp/README.md

 This is Just a part of an app of BMO and not the full part.

 I meant BMO that plays and emulates games.

+I will make this an open project soon.

+Well after i post the architecture.